About me

 Natural Art

 Alongside my digital practice, I’ve begun reconnecting with the physical side of creation.
+Working with organic and living materials, I create miniature ecosystems, merging 3D printed mini sculptures with natural materials such as living moss.

 Inspired to collaborate?